EricBe15/EasyImageGrid/README.md

 # EasyImageGrid

-Desktop app for generating PDF image grids from image folders.
+Desktop app for generating PDF - contact sheets from images and folders.
 Pick a folder or drag-and-drop files, configure the grid layout, and get a print-ready A4 PDF with thumbnails and filenames.

 Built with Electron + React.
 PDF generation handled by a native AOT-compiled C# sidecar using SkiaSharp.